New Jersey Sports Betting & Online Gambling: What's Legal in 2026?

 Why New Jersey Banned the Sweepstakes Model

-New Jersey regulators and lawmakers argued that sweepstakes casinos were effectively operating as unlicensed gambling platforms, bypassing the state's strict age verification requirements, responsible gambling protections, and tax obligations that apply to all licensed iGaming operators.
-The regulated gambling market in New Jersey, which generates hundreds of millions in annual tax revenue, was being undercut by platforms that contributed nothing to the state's coffers while offering functionally similar products to consumers.
+New Jersey regulators and lawmakers argued that sweepstakes casinos were effectively operating as unlicensed gambling platforms, bypassing the state's strict age-verification requirements, responsible gambling protections, and tax obligations that apply to all licensed iGaming operators.

-The new law imposes fines of up to $100,000 for first-time violations, with escalating penalties for repeat offenders.
+The new law imposes fines of up to $100,000 for first-time violations, with escalating penalties up to $250,000 for repeat offenders.
 The legislation sends a clear message: in New Jersey, legal gambling means licensed gambling.

 Impact on Players and Operators